 Since the implementation of the new file system is in-kernel, developers do not need to put in extra hours like they would for Instant Apps.

 The evidence was first uncovered by XDA-Developers who believe that the file system might be included in a future Android version, possibly in 2021.

-The incremental file system is described as a “special-purpose Linux virtual file system that allows execution of a program while the binary and resource files are still being downloaded over the network, USB, etc.”
+The incremental file system is a “special-purpose Linux virtual file system that allows execution of a program while one is downloading the binary and resource files over the network, USB, etc.”